nanasci/nanasci.github.io/_pages/about.md

     <a href="https://www.xir.cn/"><strong>XIR.cn</strong></a><br>
     <em>Research Engineer at Chinese Academy of Science</em>
     <ul style="padding-left: 20px; margin-top: 8px;">
-      <li>Co-led the architecture and development of a comprehensive LLMOps platform to streamline the end-to-end model lifecycle, from training to production.</li>
+      <li>Co-led the architecture and development of a comprehensive LLMOps platform to streamline the end-to-end model lifecycle, from training to serving</li>
-      <li>Engineered a high-throughput, auto-scaling model deployment system using vLLM, Ray Serve, and Kubernetes (K8S), enabling low-latency inference and efficient resource management under dynamic loads.</li>
+      <li>Engineered a high-throughput, auto-scaling model deployment system on GPU clusters (A100, A800, V100, etc.) using vLLM, Ray Serve, and Kubernetes (K8S), enabling low-latency inference and efficient resource management under dynamic loads.</li>
       <li>Developed and integrated two advanced model training frameworks into the platform: A distributed training system leveraging DeepSpeed to efficiently train models with billions of parameters (e.g., 671B DeepSeek R1) across multiple GPU nodes; A versatile, multi-modal fine-tuning system based on LlamaFactory, empowering researchers to develop and experiment with vision-language models.</li>
     </ul>
   </div>